oisdk/site/drafts/monadic-list-functions.markdown

 It gives the partitions of the list!

-## sort
+## Sorting

 So these monadic generalisations have been discovered before, several times over.
 There's even a [package](https://hackage.haskell.org/package/monadlist-0.0.2) with monadic versions of the functions in Data.List.
-Exploring this idea with a little more formality is the paper "All Sorts of Permutations" [@christiansen_all_2016], and accompanying presentation [on youtube](https://www.youtube.com/watch?v=vV3jqTxJ9Wc).
+Exploring this idea with a little more formality is the paper "All Sorts of Permutations" [@christiansen_all_2016], and accompanying presentation [on YouTube](https://www.youtube.com/watch?v=vV3jqTxJ9Wc).
 They show that the monadic version of sort produces permutations of the input list, and examine the output from different sorting algorithms.
 I won't reproduce the implementations here, but the paper is worth a read.

 ## State

 So the examples above are very interesting and cool, but they don't necessarily have a place in real Haskell code.
-If you wanted to find the permutations, partitions, or powerset of a list you'd probably use a more standard implementation.
+If you wanted to find the permutations, partitions, or power set of a list you'd probably use a more standard implementation.
 That's not to say that these monadic functions have no uses, though: especially when coupled with `State`{.haskell} they yield readable and fast implementations for certain tricky functions. `ordNub`{.haskell}, for instance:

 ```haskell
 ordNub :: Ord a => [a] -> [a]